NHS Compensation Calculator: Free Medical Negligence Claim Estimate

 Making a compensation claim will not affect your future NHS treatment in any way.
 It’s illegal for the NHS to discriminate against patients who have made claims.

 Compensation is paid by NHS Resolution, a central government body with its own dedicated fund.
-The money does not come from:
+The money does not come from frontline NHS services, individual doctors or nurses, or your local hospital’s budget.

 Individual healthcare professionals do not pay personally.
 Liability rests with the NHS Trust as an organisation.